meta-llama/llama-stack/docs/source/index.md

-# llama-stack documentation
+# Llama Stack

 Llama Stack defines and standardizes the building blocks needed to bring generative AI applications to market.
-It empowers developers building agentic applications by giving them options to operate in various environments (on-prem, cloud, single-node, on-device) while relying on a standard API interface and the same DevEx that is certified by Meta.
+It empowers developers building agentic applications by giving them options to operate in various environments (on-prem, cloud, single-node, on-device) while relying on a standard API interface and the same Developer Experience that is certified by Meta.

 The Llama Stack defines and standardizes the building blocks needed to bring generative AI applications to market.
 These blocks span the entire development lifecycle: from model training and fine-tuning, through product evaluation, to building and running AI agents in production.
 Beyond definition, we are building providers for the Llama Stack APIs.
 These were developing open-source versions and partnering with providers, ensuring developers can assemble AI solutions using consistent, interlocking pieces across platforms.
 The ultimate goal is to accelerate innovation in the AI space.